The "css" binding

 <div data-bind="css: { my-class: someValue }">...</div>

-… because my-class isn’t a legal identifier name at that point.
-The solution is simple: just wrap the identifier name in quotes so that it becomes a string literal.
-This is legal in a JavaScript object literal (technically, according to the JSON spec, you should always do this anyway, though in practice you don’t have to).
+isn’t a legal identifier name at that point.
+The solution is simple: just wrap the identifier name in quotes so that it becomes a string literal, which is legal in a JavaScript object literal.
 For example,

 <div data-bind="css: { 'my-class': someValue }">...</div>